Barta'a: Barta'a enclave

 The Israeli West Bank barrier passes east of Barta'a, separating the town from the rest of the West Bank.
 The portion of the town lying outside Israeli territory (Eastern Barta'a) is in what is known as the Seam Zone, an area between the Green Line and the barrier.
 Other towns and villages in this enclave include Umm ar-Rihan, Khirbet 'Abdallah al-Yunis, Khirbet Ash-Sheikh Sa'eed, Khirbet al-Muntar al-Gharbiya, Khirbet al-Muntar ash-Sharqiyya, and Dhaher al-Malik.
 There are no checkpoints to the west on the border with Israel, but long-term residents of the Barta'a enclave who do not have Israeli citizenship face fines if they leave the enclave to venture into Israel.

 Access from the Barta'a enclave to the West Bank is through two entry/exit gates: Barta'a and Shaked.
 People who want to enter the enclave must also apply for a permit.

 The market in the Barta'a enclave has become a hotspot for customers from Israel.
 Because the residents do not live under Israeli social system, products are cheaper than in Israel.
 The area is accessible for Palestinians and Israelis, and thus has become a kind of free-trade zone.

+Holy sites

+In the Palestinian area of Barta'a, the shrine known as ash-Seikh Barta'a, or Muhammad al-Barta'wi, stands without a domed structure or gravestone.
+Instead, it features two prominent stone blocks, the foremost of which is marked by four rock-cut steps.
+Adjacent to this shrine is a sacred tree, under which the villagers traditionally performed their rituals.
+Legend holds that the sheikh was a warrior under Saladin, acting as a lookout during battles with the Crusaders along the coastal plain.
+Several traditions exist concerning the origin of the saint's name, alongside reports of miraculous events at the site.